 Test Different Materials

-There is a plethora of different fabrics that each has its own distinct texture and feel.
+There are a plethora of different fabrics that each has its own distinct texture and feel.
 It’s not just fabrics either, among the other materials available, leather is popular.
 When testing different fabrics, be sure to leave them in contact with your skin so you can get an idea for how they will feel when you sit on them for a prolonged period.

 Choosing the right sofa isn’t always easy, but it isn’t a choice you should rush into quickly.
 Take your time and be sure to try out all the available options before you commit.